laudspeaker/laudspeaker/README.md

 ## We’re hiring!
 Come help us make Laudspeaker better.
 Email us at hey [at] laudspeaker [dot] com

+If you're interested have a look at this repo and feel free to raise an issue!

 <!---
 -  [Laudspeaker Blog][laudspeaker-blog]